The Metropolitan Opera reopens with a historic first performance by a black composer.

 Blanchard’s second opera, “Fire,” had its world premiere in St. Louis.

-It’s based on Charles Blow’s harrowing memoir as a New York Times columnist.
-The book chronicles his experiences growing up as a black boy in the Deep South of the United States, dealing with racism, sexuality, and abuse.
+“Fire” is based on the harrowing biography of Charles Blow, a New York Times columnist, with a libretto by film director Kasi Lemons.

+The book chronicles his growing up as a black child in the Deep South of the United States, dealing with racism, abuse, sexuality, and inner wrath.

 Blanchard, 59, has a long and illustrious career in show business, having composed dozens of films and collaborated with legends such as Herbie Hancock, Dr. John, and Stevie Wonder.